Connecting to your Computer

-Every Palette kit includes a Micro-USB cord to connect the Palette Core to your computer.
-The core will light up and display "PALETTE" if the connection is successful.
+Every Palette Gear kit includes a Micro-USB cable to connect the Core module to your computer.
+The Core will light up and display "PALETTE" if the connection is successful.

-We recommend connecting Palette directly to your computer.
+We strongly recommend connecting Palette Gear directly to your computer.

-When connected correctly, the module will light up as shown below.
+The newly attached module will light up when attached correctly, as shown below:

 Managing your Palette Layout

 Palette modules can be added, removed, and re-arranged during use.
 PaletteApp automatically detects when modules are attached and removed.
 Plus, it will even remember each module's function, color, and name.